-Federal and state laws require new providers and their employees complete HIPAA, FWA, and Diversity, Equity, and Inclusion (DEI) trainings within 30 days of being placed on active status, annually thereafter, and for new employees within 30 days of hire.
-Providers will need to furnish documentation to the Health Plan as proof the trainings were completed at the required intervals, annually, and within 30 days of hire for new employees.
+Federal and state laws require new Providers and their employees to complete HIPAA, FWA, Diversity, Equity, and Inclusion (DEI), Transgender, Gender Diverse, Intersex (TGI), and Nonspecialty Mental Health Services (NSMHS) trainings within 30 days of being placed on active status, annually thereafter, and for new employees within 30 days of hire.
+Providers will need to furnish documentation to Health Plan as proof the trainings were completed at the required intervals, annually, and within 30 days of hire for new employees.
 Provider Services will send out a courtesy reminder when annual trainings are due.
-It is the duty of the Provider to submit proof to the Health Plan that training was completed within 30 days of hire for new employees.
-This should be submitted to the Health Plan upon completion through the year for new hires.
+It is the duty of the Provider to submit proof to Health Plan that training was completed within 30 days of hire for new employees.
+This should be submitted to Health Plan upon completion through the year for new hires.

+Providers must furnish to Health Plan the following:

+- Training source

+- Training date

+- List of other providers in practice with NPIs

+- Employees trained

+- Attestation of completion

-Providers must furnish to the Health Plan the following: training source, training date, list of other providers in practice with NPIs and employees trained, and attestation of completion.
-The source of the training can be one of three options; stream the Health Plan trainings from our website, download a pdf of the trainings from our website, or use other training.
+The source of the training can be one of three options; stream Health Plan trainings from our website, download a pdf of the trainings from our website, or use other training.
 If the training source is other, an outline of the content, or a copy of the training, or a URL link to the training source must be provided.

-The Health Plan has three online attestation links, one for each training, where Providers can attest to training completion for all Providers and employees in their practice and enter/upload all of the information specified in the previous paragraph.
-The attestation links can be found here Provider Trainings - Health Plan of San Joaquin (hpsj.com).
+Health Plan has three online attestation links, one for each training, where Providers can attest to training completion for all Providers and employees in their practice and enter/upload all the information specified in the previous paragraph.
+The attestation links can be found here Provider Trainings (hpsj.com).